zwets/zwets.github.io/_posts/2016-08-18-opencl-on-a-dual-graphics-dell-m4800.md

 ## Going beyond: installing CPU support

 Unfortunately there isn't currently in Ubuntu an OpenCL ICD for CPUs.
 One used to come with `fglrx`, and supported AMD and Intel CPUs, but that package was dropped in Ubuntu 16.04.
-There are binary installers from Intel and AMD, but I avoid them.
-I'm on Debian/Ubuntu for a reason.
+There are binary installers from Intel and AMD, but I tend to avoid them.
+I'm on Debian/Ubuntu precisely because I value solid dependency management.

 However, things are improving.
 Here are the options.